kitnil/awesome/README.md

 - [domain_analyzer](https://github.com/eldraco/domain_analyzer) - Analyze the security of any domain by finding all the information possible.
 Made in python.
 - [wtfpython](https://github.com/satwikkansal/wtfpython) - If you think you know Python, think once more!
 - [Telethon](https://github.com/LonamiWebs/Telethon) - Pure Python 3 MTProto API Telegram client library, for bots too!
-- [uritemplate](https://github.com/python-hyper/uritemplate) - URI template parsing for Humans
+- [uritemplate](https://github.com/python-hyper/uritemplate) - URI template parsing per RFC6750
 - [github3.py](https://github.com/sigmavirus24/github3.py) - Hi, I'm a library for interacting with GItHub's REST API in a convenient and ergonomic way.
 I work on Python 2.7, 3.4, 3.5, 3.6, and 3.7 (and maybe 3.8?)
 - [starred](https://github.com/maguowei/starred) - creating your own Awesome List by GitHub stars!
 - [pixie](https://github.com/pixie-lang/pixie) - A small, fast, native lisp with "magical" powers